 Cost of Medicare Advantage SNP

 If you have both Medicare and Medicaid, your plan should not cost you anything.
 If you do not qualify for Medicaid, then the plan’s cost will vary depending on your situation and the plan you choose.
 Premiums can be as low as zero dollars and require no deductibles or copayments.

 If you happen to get a notice of dis-enrollment, and you don’t agree with the terms – you have the right to file an appeal.
 Should your plan disagree with your appeal, an independent organization will look over the forms.
-These organizations work for Medicare, not for your SNP plan; so, no need to worry about a biased decision.
+These organizations work for Medicare, not for your SNP plan.
+So, no need to worry about a biased decision.

 Before filing an appeal:

-- Ask your health-care provider and/or supplier for any information that might help prove your case.
+- Ask your health care provider and/or supplier for any information that might help prove your case.

-- If health status is a concern, request for a fast decision.
+- If health status is a concern, request a fast decision.
 Once the plan or doctor agrees, the plan then has 72 hours to decide.

 - When you enroll in a Special Needs Plan, the plan must state (in writing) how to make an appeal.
-Once you’ve filed an appeal accordingly, your plan will look-over its original decision for dis-enrollment.
+Once you’ve filed an appeal accordingly, your plan will look over its original decision for dis-enrollment.

-- If discharged from a hospital before ready, you have the right to an ‘immediate review’.
-The Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) does this review.
+- If discharged from a hospital before ready, you have the right to an immediate review.
+The Beneficiary and Family-Centered Care Quality Improvement Organization (BFCC-QIO) does this review.
 While your case is under review, the hospital must allow you to stay free of charge.
-Prior to the BFCC-QIO’s decision, the hospital can NOT force you to leave.
+Prior to the BFCC-QIO’s decision, the hospital CANNOT force you to leave.

-Get Help Applying for Medicare Advantage Special Needs Plans
+How to Get Help Applying for Medicare Advantage Special Needs Plans

 To be clear, SNPs must provide all the coverage Original Medicare includes, as well as Part D prescription drug coverage.
-Medicare Special Needs Plans offers extra coverage options to help the management of your specific circumstance or disease.
+Medicare Special Needs Plans offer extra coverage options to help the management of your specific circumstance or disease.